qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

 ## Table-of-contents generation

 Kramdown has a feature for [automatic generation of a table of contents](http://kramdown.gettalong.org/converter/html.html#toc) for long posts like this one.
 Sadly I'm not using Kramdown so I don't have access to it.
+A javascript solution is more universal, but when I searched for a solution I didn't immediately find one I was happy with.
+So I made my own [Javascript table-of-contents builder](/2014/07/javascript-toc.html).

 ## Markdown everywhere